-If you experience difficulty with a procedure described in this documentation, visit the Red Hat Customer Portal.
-Through the Customer Portal, you can:
+If you experience difficulty with a procedure described in this documentation, or with OpenShift Container Platform in general, visit the Red Hat Customer Portal.
+From the Customer Portal, you can:

-Search or browse through the Red Hat Knowledgebase of technical support articles about Red Hat products.
+Search or browse through the Red Hat Knowledgebase of articles and solutions relating to Red Hat products.

 Submit a support case to Red Hat Support.

 To identify issues with your cluster, you can use Insights in Red Hat OpenShift Cluster Manager.
 Insights provides details about issues and, if available, information on how to solve a problem.

 If you have a suggestion for improving this documentation or have found an error, please submit a Bugzilla report against the OpenShift Container Platform product for the Documentation component.
 Please provide specific details, such as the section name and OpenShift Container Platform version.

 This release of OpenShift Jaeger adds support for using an "external" Elasticsearch cluster to store tracing data, that is, an Elasticsearch instance not installed and created by the Elasticsearch Operator.